Skip to main content

 • Only PC can be assigned to activities and events (except recruit, which can be attempted by goons).
 If no mission can be undertaken in a week due to injuries, one item has to be bartered away for upkeep per injured character.

 • I will play the FiveCore Skirmish gaming (1e) rules as written, except that I will change the result of a FLINCH while in COVER to: "Figures in cover will keep their heads down (breaking line of sight) but do not move or hunker down".
 This change is taken from Five Men in Normandy .30 cal edition.
-Going over an obstacle reduces movement by 1D6.
+Going over an obstacle or on rough ground reduces movement by 1D6.

 Comments